Mesothelioma

 • Weakness

-Examples of imaging scans for mesothelioma include:A tissue biopsy is examined under a microscope
+Examples of imaging scans for mesothelioma include:A black and white microscope in use

 • CT (computed tomography)